cortadocodes/personal-development/docs/best_practices/commit_messages.md

 **Title** - consists of the type of the message and subject.

 **Type** - this is contained within the title and can be one of:
-* CHORE: updating build tasks, package manager configs, etc; no production code change
+* CHO: chore - updating build tasks, package manager configs, etc; no production code change
 * CLN: cleaning up e.g. wording of formatting of comments, making explanations more readable; no code change
 * DOC: changes to documentation
 * ENH: a new feature or enhancement to the code
 * FIX: a bug fix
-* REFACTOR: refactoring production code
+* REF: refactoring production code
-* TEST: adding tests, refactoring test; no production code change
+* TST: adding tests, refactoring test; no production code change

 **Subject** - describe succinctly what the commit does.
 The subject should:
 * be no greater than 50 characters